Planning a visit to Asheville? Read my practical Asheville itinerary for the perfect short getaway.

 However, if you enjoy these kinds of historic homes, grandiose architecture, or simply want to learn more about the Vanderbilt legacy, the Biltmore is one of Asheville’s most iconic sights and will definitely be worth it for you.

 If you decide to go inside the Biltmore Estate, I recommend getting there early so you can take full advantage of the ticket price.
-I suggest avoiding eating lunch there, since the restaurants are super expensive and you can find great food elsewhere.
+I suggest avoiding eating lunch there if you’re on a budget, since the restaurants are super expensive and you can find great food elsewhere.

 Afternoon: BBQ and Brews